greensh7/regexpr/README.md

 ### Description

 Welcome aboard fellow regexp developers, padawans and regexperts alike!
-This is where you will find scripts which you are free to contribute to.
+This is where you will find a variety of codes which you are free to contribute to.
-You can contribute by enhancing the existing sources (several need the "-m" arg for match) or simply submitting your own scripts in tests/ written in any language old or new, which you think would be amazing for other people to see.
+You can contribute by enhancing the existing sources (several need the "-m" arg for match) or simply submitting your own scripts in the tests/ path, written in any language old or new, which you think would be amazing for other people to see.

 ### Instructions

-- Compile each of the src/* directories that can be built, skipping all the scripts, e.g. Python pregexpr.py, JS jsregexpr, Java jregexpr.java, etc.
+- Compile each of the src/* directories that build app binaries, skipping all the scripts, e.g. Python pregexpr.py, JS jsregexpr, Java jregexpr.java, etc.
 - Move each one in turn to the main path (../..) or setup symlinks like the scripts.
-- Launch regexpr-test.sh and the output should report any missing tools or dependencies for scripts.
+- Launch regexpr-test.sh and the output should report any missing tools or dependencies.

 ### Notes